ysims/ESO-Crafting-Calculator/README.md

 ESO Crafting Calculator
 A rework of http://msa-mraz.com/crafting/craftchart.html ESO crafting Calculator.
 All credit for the core logic and orignal UI goes to the orignal creator 'msamraz'.
 This Project is just an enhancement.
 I would like to give credit to where it is due.

+Summary of main improvements (v1.56 06/06/2022):
+- added the new craftable sets for the High Isle Chapter -- Druid's Braid
+-- Order's Wrath
+-- Serpent's Disdain

 Summary of main improvements (v1.55 22/08/2021):
 - Updated to include Blackwood sets
 - Added option for 'Any' style